 Squirting can feel pleasurable and sometimes coincides with an orgasm, though not always.
 The vast majority of vagina owners are likely capable of squirting with the right kind of stimulation and timing, according to Vrangalova, though there's a lack of sufficient research to definitively prove it.

 The terms "squirting" and "female ejaculation" are often used interchangeably, but some research and experts use these terms to describe two separate types of ejaculate.
 Squirting is used to describe the release of a fluid that's clear and colorless, shares some of the same properties as urine, and likely comes from the bladder.
 Female ejaculation is used to describe the release of another kind of fluid that is often white and milky, contains prostate-specific antigens (PSAs) and other chemicals found in semen, and likely originates from the Skene's glands (sometimes called the "female prostate").

 Squirting usually involves a larger amount of fluid being released, sometimes described as "gushing" or "geyser-like," whereas female ejaculation alone is usually a pretty small amount of fluid.
-That second type of fluid is thought to originate from the Skene's glands, a set of glands embedded in some vagina owners' urethral walls (or the area around the urethra, sometimes called the urethral sponge or the G-spot), and they're thought to be homologous to the prostate in people with penises, meaning they have similar functions.
+That second type of fluid is thought to originate from the Skene's glands, a set of glands embedded in some vagina owners' urethral walls (or the area around the urethra, sometimes called the urethral sponge, which is also where the so-called G-spot is said to be located), and they're thought to be homologous to the prostate in people with penises, meaning they have similar functions.

 These two types of ejaculation can happen independently of one another or at the same time.
 As such, Vrangalova says some studies conflate the two, making it hard to interpret their results.
 Even experts don't agree on the exact terminology, and some experts believe using two different terms isn't appropriate.
 Instead, they believe it's more accurate to say that there is ejaculation (which is the same as squirting), and then there is pee.